Last updated on September 3, 2024

 What if You Copy a Bargained Spell?

-If you copy a spell that you’ve bargained, you get the effect of bargain without paying that cost again, as it’s an additional cost, which is copied with the ability that copies the spell.
+If you copy a spell that you’ve bargained, you get the effect of bargain without paying that cost again.
+The copy will be treated as if the additional cost was paid.

 Does Bargain Still Trigger if You Don’t Pay the Cost?